-This post was contributed by Mandy Glidewell, Director of Marketing
+This post was contributed by Mandy Glidewell, Chief of Staff

 It’s a tradition that harkens back to a different time—before you could order a Thanksgiving meal with your phone, or even your watch; when labor unions were more prevalent and American factories and manufacturing plants were cornerstones of the economy; and before benefits were baked into standard compensation plans—a time when an employer-gifted Thanksgiving turkey was commonplace.

 While 23 percent of employers plan to host a Thanksgiving meal or distribute gifts this year, only 3 percent of employers plan to hand out turkeys to their employees, according to a 2017 survey conducted by the Bureau of National Affairs.
 Among non-manufacturing businesses, that figure drops to 2 percent.

 CentricsIT is among that 2 percent.

 2017 marks the tenth consecutive year in which CentricsIT executive leadership will give each employee a Thanksgiving turkey.
 Any other gift or gesture of appreciation to commemorate the holiday has never even been considered.

 “We value the personal touch and sentiment that comes along with giving someone a turkey,” explained CentricsIT President and CEO Derek Odegard.
 “Thanksgiving is a time to express appreciation, and we take this opportunity to thank the many people who make countless contributions across our organization.”